 NEW TERRITORY is aimed at emerging ACT-region writers who are interested in writing about the arts.
 ‘Emerging’ means those with less than 5 years of experience as an arts writer.
 The program is also open to podcasters and may also include an active social media presence/engagement.

-‘This program last year was a great opportunity to get access to some of the most incredible literary events in Canberra, make valuable contacts in the Canberra writing scene and to get some great pointers on how to reach your audience from one of Australia’s most beloved litbloggers: Whispering Gums’ – Angharad Lodwick
+‘This program last year was a great opportunity to get access to some of the most incredible literary events in Canberra, make valuable contacts in the Canberra writing scene and to get some great pointers on how to reach your audience from one of Australia’s most beloved litbloggers: Whispering Gums’ – Angharad Lodwick, program participant in 2017

 Sue Terry has been writing the Whispering Gums litblog since 2009.
 While her prime focus is Australian literature, she also blogs about books from elsewhere and, somewhat serendipitously, on an eclectic mix of cultural events including literary (of course), music, dance, film and gallery/museum exhibitions.
 Now retired, she was in her professional life a librarian-archivist at the National Library of Australia and the National Film and Sound Archive.
-Visit Sue and Whispering Gums at https://whisperinggums.com/
+Visit Sue at Whispering Gums.

-For more information about NEW TERRITORY, please phone the ACT Writers Centre on 6262 9191 between Wednesday and Friday or send an email to email@example.com
+For more information about NEW TERRITORY, please phone the ACT Writers Centre on 6262 9191 on Tuesday, Thursday or Friday or send an email to firstname.lastname@example.org